yuanqing/create-figma-plugin/docs/recipes/ui.md

 }
 ```

-`showUI` takes two parameters, and the second `data` parameter is useful for passing some initialising data to the UI.
+`showUI` takes two arguments, and the second `data` argument is useful for passing some initialising data to the UI.

-Next, create a file for our UI (eg. `src/ui.tsx` — the file must have a `tsx` extension):
+Next, create a file for our UI (eg. `src/ui.tsx` — the file must have a `tsx` or `jsx` extension for TypeScript or JavaScript respectively):

 ```ts
 // src/ui.tsx